mottaquikarim/PYTH2/src/Topics/dicts.md

 print(state_capitals) # {}
 ```

-#### `.pop()`:
+#### `.pop(key, value)`:

 This removes an item, which you must specify by key.
 There are two things to note here -

-**First**, you *cannot delete a dict item by specifying a value*.
+1. **First**, you *cannot delete a dict item by specifying a value*.
 Since values do not have to be unique the way keys are, trying to delete items by referencing values could cause issues.

-**Second**, just like we saw earlier with `.get(key, value)`, `.pop(key, value)` will raise a `KeyError` if you try to remove a key that does not exist in the dict.
+2. **Second**, just like we saw earlier with `.get(key, value)`, `.pop(key, value)` will raise a `KeyError` if you try to remove a key that does not exist in the dict.
 We avoid this in the same way, by setting a default value - typically `[]` - for the program to return in case of a missing key.

 Unfortunately, you *can't* use the same method as we did for `.update()` to delete larger portions of data.
-We'll learn a way to do that in the next section.
+We'll learn a way to do that in the next section on loops as well.

 ```python
 state_capitals = {